manisaiprasad/Coding-Problems/README.md

 # Coding Problems

-These are the some potential coding problems for programming interviews and assessments, also very intresting & fun ones to slove 😎
+These are some potential coding problems for programming interviews and assessments, also very intresting & fun ones to slove 😎

 This project is aimed to master Data Structures and Algorithms that are effective in time and space complexity